Unconditional security from noisy quantum storage: 1-2 oblivious transfer from weak string erasure

 \subsection{Protocol}

 We now show how to obtain a fully randomized oblivious transfer given access to weak string erasure.

 As in Section~\ref{sec:wse}, honest players never abort the protocol.
 If the dishonest player refuses to send correctly formed messages, the honest player chooses the messages himself.
-Note that we require the same also from the interactive hashing protocol: The one player aborts it, the other terminates the protocol.
-Indeed, this is needed to really satisfy Lemma~\ref{lem:IH}, which does not deal with aborts.
-By inspection of the protocols, it is easy to see that the honest player can indeed simulate all the other players messages in this way.
+Note that we require the same also from the interactive hashing protocol: If one player aborts it, the other terminates the interaction and proceeds to simulate the remainder of the protocol himself.
+Indeed, this is needed to satisfy Lemma~\ref{lem:IH}, which does not deal with aborts.
+By inspection of the protocols, it is easy to see that the honest player can indeed simulate all the other player's messages in this way.

 To obtain some intuition for the actual protocol, consider the following na\"ive protocol, which we only state informally.
 It makes use of a $2$-universal hash function $\Ext:\sbin^{n/4}\times\cR\rightarrow \sbin^\ell$.